bOmBeLq/Ponzi/README.md

 If You want to run this script but it does not work You can submit an issue ticket.
 I may help u but remember that You need some technical knowledge to run this.

+If You liked it and want to donate some satoshi:

+BTC address: 19VMMFXX2vTiAZZabc6GfENBw7zLjJzG1Y

 1) Installation
 ----------------------------------
 - setup mysql DB